 58KM Bike - 42KM Run

-A challenging combined cycle and run in team pairs throughout.....
+A challenging combined Cycle and Marathon distance run as a team throughout.....

 Bike 9k - Run 10k - Bike 24k - Run 22k- Bike 18k - Run 10k - Bike 6k